-Entrepreneurship, employment, entertainment and housing, all in one place.
+Entrepreneurship, employment, entertainment, and housing are all in one place.
 This is the vision for Riverside’s Innovation District.

 The idea behind Riverside Innovation District is to make the most of the existing assets in the City to attract private investment and make the county a hub for startups and entrepreneurs.